SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/ObjectStructure/objectStructure.md

 #### Base Object Header

-The base object header contains meta-data that the Virtual Machine uses for several purposes such as decoding an object contents, maintain garbage collection state, or even do runtime type checks.
+The base object header contains meta-data that the Virtual Machine uses for several purposes such as decoding an object contents, maintaining garbage collection state, or even doing runtime type checks.
 Regardless of the architecture, the base header is 64 bits length, which means it is 2 words in 32 bits and 1 word in 64 bits as shown in Figure *@fig:objectheader@*.

 ![Base Object Header.](figures/ObjectHeader.pdf width=100&label=fig:objectheader)